Skip to content

 ges init → Set up compliance structure

-ges audit → Scan code for violations
+ges audit → Scan code for violations (any language)

 ges score → Check compliance score